TIBHannover/terminology-metadata/MetadataGuide.md

 With this document, *TIB - Leibniz Information Centre for Science and Technology University Library* provides a practical guide for metadata management of ontologies.
 It gives recommendations on required, recommended and optional metadata for ontologies.
 As there are currently several recommendations available (cf. [[13]](#source13), [[14]](#source14), [[15]](#source15), [[16]](#source16), [[17]](#source17), [[18]](#source18), [[19]](#source19), [[20]](#source20), [[21]](#source21), [[22]](#source22), [[23]](#source23)), this guide will provide recommendations on ontology metadata that particularly adress the publishing of ontologies on the [TIB Terminology Service][TIB TS].

-In addition, we provide shapes for SHACL validators based on these recommendations (cf. [2.2 Metadata validation with SHACL](#22-metadata-validation-with-shacl)).
+In addition, we provide shapes for SHACL validators based on these recommendations (cf. [2.2 Metadata recommendations and SHACL](#22-metadata-recommendations-and-shacl)).

 ## 1 Ontology metadata